How to Make Homemade Hamburger Buns

 If you are new to baking with yeast, start out with Artisan Bread in Five Minutes or No-Knead Bread.
 Once you have the hang of those recipes, you are ready for more hands-on time with the dough.
 I know many of you are intimidated at the thought of baking with yeast, but it really is a much friendlier ingredient than it gets credit for.

 I will walk you through the steps to prove that it requires no fancy footwork or trick photography.
 You can do this!
 The results are well worth the effort.
-Ok, here we go.
+Okay, here we go.
 I’ll give you the step by-step-directions, followed by a more concise, printer-friendly recipe.

 This dough has seven basic ingredients: warm water, yeast, sugar, salt, melted butter, an egg, and flour.